jwood983/Diffusion1D/README.md

 ∂u/∂t = D∂(∂u/∂x)/∂x

-where we assume that $D$ is spatially independent.
-In order to solve this computationally, we discretize the variable $u$ in the [typical ways](https://me.ucsb.edu/~moehlis/APC591/tutorials/tutorial5/node3.html).
+where we assume that D is spatially independent.
+In order to solve this computationally, we discretize the variable u in the [typical ways](https://me.ucsb.edu/~moehlis/APC591/tutorials/tutorial5/node3.html).
 We then solve the system using two difference methods.

 Method 1
 --------